 - ¾ cup BBQ sauce

 - Shredded cheddar cheese and sour cream for serving

 - Place chuck steak in the smoker for 3-4 hours at 250 degrees with your desired flavor of wood for smoking.
 Keep the vents wide open to avoid a buildup of creosote on the meat, which can make the chili bitter.

 - Remove meat from smoker and cut into 4-6 large chunks.

 - Turn your broiler on high and roast the peppers on a baking sheet placed on the upper rack until the skin blisters, rotate and continue to broil until all sides of the pepper has blistered.

 - Place peppers in a bowl covered with a kitchen towel to allow the skin to loosen and be easily removed.
 Let sit until the peppers are cool enough to handle then remove and discard the skin and seeds then chop the roasted peppers.

 - Add cooking oil to a Dutch Oven or soup pot set over medium heat then add chopped onions.
 Saute until tender and beginning to brown.
 Add minced garlic and saute for an additional minute.

 - Add chili seasonings to the pot along with all remaining chili ingredients and the smoked meat.
-Stir to combine and bring to a gentle simmer.
+Stir to combine and bring to a gentle simmer over low heat.